-The following is a list of Ethical, Legal and Social implications (ELSI) are topics that has to been considered when working with human data.
-The content on this page is based on a checklist on theses topics that has been developed in the Tryggve project.
-The checklist can be used as a tool to document these considerations and is available here.
+The following is a list of Ethical, Legal and Social Implications (ELSI) that should be considered when working with human data.
+The content on this page is based on a checklist that has been developed in the Tryggve project.
+It is intended be used as a tool to document these considerations, and is available as:

-Before the collection of personal data is begun you should always consult with the Data Protection Officer of your organisation.
+Before the collection of personal data has begun you should always consult with the Data Protection Officer of your organisation.

 - Has the project (or parts of the project) undergone ethical review?

 - Have informed consents been collected from the research subjects?

 - Are there limitations of use defined in these?

 - Is the intended research purpose within the scope of the limitations of use that is defined in the ethics approval(s) and/or the informed consent(s)?